 I am mainly a macro photographer and YouTuber.
 I have only done photography since 2016, and I started my YouTube channel about photography a year later.
-I am mostly known for my YouTube videos about macro and flower photography.
+I am mostly known for my YouTube videos about macro and flower photography (guide).

 To me, gear is half the fun with photography.
 The other half is making beautiful photos.

-But I love to research gear, try new and old lenses and cameras, and I am constantly on the lookout for a better lens, camera, or other component for my system.
+But I love to research gear, try new and old lenses and cameras, and I am constantly on the lookout for a better lens, camera, or other components for my system.

 I own 10-15 cameras and well beyond 20 lenses.
 I rotate my gear by selling and buying lenses and cameras all the time.